pangeo-data/education-material/wg/README.md

         - Z2Pangeo >> Z2JHub???
         - "Focus on building better documentation elsewhere" not just += the pangeo portfolio (tag!)
         - Align with NCAR's ongoing efforts, NCL transition, etc?
-4. Open discussion: What should be in the mix
+4. Open discussion: What else should be in the mix
-5. Call tempo through September
+5. Call tempo through August
 6. Actions
   - Write up notes from this call (Rob)
   - Schedule next call
-  - Define working space
+  - Create working space
-  - Draft the game plan
+  - Draft a ***Game Plan***:  Participants with roles, deliverables; sprint timing (first one to end Aug 16?)
   - Issue #521 at pangeo-data/pangeo: Glacier model proposal by fmaussion: Follow-up?
   - Issue #440 at pangeo-data/pangeo: Resources for education events: We need an owner for this sub-topic (especially load testing)
+  - Issues #411 and #575 require review with follow-up with contributors >> Game Plan